Alberto, Carlito Germias

-Carlito Germais Alberto is an International Global Mission Fellow with the United Methodist General Board of Global Ministries, engaged in a two-year term of service.
+Carlito Germias Alberto is an International Global Mission Fellow with the United Methodist General Board of Global Ministries, engaged in a two-year term of service.

 The Global Mission Fellows program takes young adults ages 20-30 out of their home environments and places them in new contexts for mission experience and service.
 The program has a strong emphasis on faith and justice.
 Global Mission Fellows become active parts of their new local communities.
 They connect the church in mission across cultural and geographical boundaries.
 They grow in personal and social holiness and become strong young leaders working to build just communities in a peaceful world.

-“This simple biblical passage motivated my faith to apply for missionary work,” Carlito said.
-Kutela Katembo, a missionary of the General Board of Global Ministries, encouraged the young man to apply for the Global Mission Fellows Program.
+“This simple biblical passage,” Carlito said, “motivated my faith to apply for missionary work.”
+Kutela Katembo, a General Board of Global Ministries missionary, encouraged the young man to apply for the Global Mission Fellows Program.